rook/rook/design/upgrade.md

 Also, each step should be idempotent so that if the step has already been carried out, there will be no unintended side effects if the step is resumed or run again.
 1. **API:** The API pod will be upgraded first by updating the `image` field of the pod template spec.
 The deployment managing the API pod will then terminate the old pod and then start a pod on the new version to replace it.
-    1. The controller will verify that the new API pod is in the `Running` state with the new version and that basic routes are accessible such as `/status`.
+    1. The rook update controller will verify that the new API pod is in the `Running` state with the new version and that basic routes are accessible such as `/status`.
 1. **Mons:** The monitor pods will be upgraded in a rolling fashion next.  **For each** monitor, the following actions will be performed by the upgrade controller:
     1. The `image` field of the pod template spec will be updated to the new version number.
-    Then the pod will be terminated, allowing the replica set that is managing it to bring up a new pod on the new version to replace it.
+    Kubernetes controller will then terminate the pod, and bring up a new pod on the new version to replace it.
-    1. The controller will verify that the new pod is on the new version, in the `Running` state, and that the monitor returns to `in quorum` and has a Ceph status of `OK`.
+    1. A `Readiness` probe is leveraged to check whether the new monitor pod is `in quorum`.
+This means that the monitor returns to `in quorum` and has a Ceph status of `OK`.
+Once the `Readiness` probe succeeds, the Kubernetes controller will proceed in upgrading the rest of the monitor pods.
-    The cluster health will be verified as a whole before moving to the next monitor.
 1. **Ceph Managers:** The Ceph manager pod will be upgraded next by updating the `image` field on the pod template spec.
 The deployment that is managing the pod will then terminate it and start a new pod running the new version.
     1. The upgrade controller will verify that the new pod is on the new version, in the `Running` state and that the manager instance shows as `Active` in the Ceph status output.
 1. **OSDs:** The OSD pods will be upgraded in a rolling fashion after the monitors.  **For each** OSD, the following actions will take place:
     1. The `image` field of the pod template spec will be updated to the new version number.
-    1. The lifecycle management of OSDs can be done either as a whole by a single daemon set or individually by a replica set per OSD.
+    1. The lifecycle management of OSDs can be done either as a whole by a single daemon set or individually by a deployment per OSD.
     In either case, each individual OSD pod will be terminated so that its managing controller will respawn a new pod on the new version in its place.
     1. The controller will verify that each OSD is running the new version and that they return to the `UP` and `IN` statuses.
     Placement group health will also be verified to ensure all PGs return to the `active+clean` status before moving on.
+    1. OSD pods must be terminated first before their respective updated pod is created.
+This is to avoid contention of devices in the hosts.
 1. If the user has installed optional components, such as object storage (**RGW**) or shared file system (**MDS**), they will also be upgraded to the new version.
 They are both managed by deployments, so the upgrade controller will update the `image` field in their pod template specs which then causes the deployment to terminate old pods and start up new pods on the new versions to replace them.
     1. Cluster health and object/file functionality will be verified before the upgrade controller moves on to the next instances.